Skip to main content

 • Configuring and maintaining the service network for cluster replicas;

-• Backup — automatic creation and storage of copies;
+• Backup — automatic creation and storage of backups;

 • cluster status monitoring system in the control panel;